msoumik78/msoumik78.github.io/_posts/2017-10-20-OO-design-Creational.markdown

 * Product - this is built in steps
 * Director - this builds the product in steps using the builder interface methods

+**One interesting observation is that if you are using Kotlin as the programming language and leverage the featurees of default values in functions and named parameters in function calls, these features probably make method overloading and builder pattern redundant!**

 # Prototype -
 This pattern is used to create an exact clone if creation of an object is an expensive operation.
-Following types are available:a) Shallow copy - this is available in Java out of box.
+Following types are available:
+* Shallow copy - this is available in Java out of box.
 The object class contains the clone() method but one should also implement the marker Cloneable interface.
-It copies only primitive fields and not object references.b) Deep copy - this means that the entire object tree has to be cloned.
+It copies only primitive fields and not object references.
+* Deep copy - this means that the entire object tree has to be cloned.
 This does not come out of box but Java serialization and deserialization can be used to implement this.